JuliaLang/www.julialang.org/contribute/contributing_for_everyone.md

 ## Where to get help?

-- [Julia Slack](https://julialang.org/slack/) is a space for informal commuincation with other Julia users and developers.
+- [The Julia Slack](https://julialang.org/slack/) is a space for informal communication with other Julia users and developers.
 A great way to reach out to people and exchange messages.
-But bear in mind, that messages will disappear over time.
-Plus, if you think that other users might be experienceing same issues as yourself, it is better to use Discourse.
+But bear in mind that messages will disappear over time.
+It is generally best to ask technical questions on Discourse.

-- Julia [Discourse Forum](https://discourse.julialang.org/) is a place where people discuss development.
+- The Julia [Discourse Forum](https://discourse.julialang.org/) is a place where people discuss development.
 Questions and answers posted on Discourse remain on the web and public indefinitely.
-Which is a good thing, as by posting your question there, you are helping a wider community.
+When you post your question there, you are helping a wider community!

 ## Chose your path